leafo/lapis/docs/models.md

 the results.
 Useful for processing a large query without having the entire result set loaded in memory at once.

+Each item is preloaded with the `prepare_results` function if provided.

 ```lua
 for page_results, page_num in paginated:each_page() do
   print(page_results, page_num)